 A grant designed to assist needy and/or disadvantaged Washington state residents in obtaining postsecondary education.
-Selection is made by the Council for Postsecondary Education from nominations submitted by the University.
+Selection is made by the Higher Education Coordinating Board from nominations submitted by the University.
 Theology majors are not eligible.
 Students with baccalaureate degrees are not eligible to receive WSNG funds.